jberkel/sms-backup-plus/README.md

 ([screenshot](http://skitch.com/jberkel/ditwx/5554-emu-2.2)).

 After starting SMS Backup+, tap on the "Connect" check box to start the authorization process.

+On newer Android devices you'll be presented with a list of gmail accounts to be used for the backup.
+You'll need to give SMSBackup+ the permission to access your emails.

-A browser window will open where Gmail either prompts you to log in *or* (if you were already logged in) a screen asking you to give SMS Backup+ permission to access your emails.
+On older devices a browser window will open where Gmail either prompts you to log in *or* (if you were already logged in) a screen asking you to give SMS Backup+ permission to access your emails.